christophevg/christophe.vg/_pages/about-archive.md

 Some of them are tagged "[thing](/tags/#thing)".
 These are small write-ups about some _thing_ I seem to have an opinion about.

 Other pages are just plain informative and/or practical.

+Finally, you can always browse my [portfolio](/portfolio) for some more elaborate examples of what I love to do and try to help people with.